Hayyan-Arshad/Hayyan-Arshad/README.md

 - 👋 Hi, I’m @Hayyan-Arshad
 -    Computer Science Undergrad at NITK, Suratkhal
 - 🌱 I’m currently learning C,C++,Python and Javascript
-- 💞️ I’m looking to collaborate on C++ or Python
+- 💞️ I’m looking to collaborate on Machine Learning and Algorithms
 - 📫 How to reach me Hayyanhamnah@gmail.com
 <!---
 Hayyan-Arshad/Hayyan-Arshad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.